British Film Institute: Archive

 The BFI maintains the world's largest film archive, the BFI National Archive, previously called National Film Library (1935–1955), National Film Archive (1955–1992), and National Film and Television Archive (1993–2006).
 The archive contains more than 50,000 fiction films, over 100,000 non-fiction titles, and around 625,000 television programmes.
 The majority of the collection is British material but it also features internationally significant holdings from around the world.
 The archive also holds documents which feature key actors and the work of film makers.

+Online video collection

+In 2024, the BFI National Archive launched Our Screen Heritage, a National Lottery–funded programme to collect and preserve online moving image works, including memes, video blogs, web series, and viral videos.
+The project reached its target of 400 acquisitions in December 2025, with roughly 60 works made available to the public through the BFI's Replay platform, accessible via UK public libraries.
+The collection spans early internet works such as a 1991 University of Cambridge webcam feed regarded as one of the first livestreams and the interactive web drama Online Caroline, through to viral videos including "Charlie Bit My Finger" and Mr Weebl's "Badgers" animation, and later online-video genres such as ASMR, video essays, and how-to tutorials.

+BFI curators, including Digital Curatorial Archivist Will Swinburne, have said selections prioritise works representative of distinct online video cultures over view counts alone, and that acquisition requires each creator's consent and an original file.
+The BFI partnered with The Creative Nonfiction Film Weekend on "Chronically Online: A Personal History of the UK Internet," screening selections from the collection in UK cinemas.